scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 -->

 # Interfaces for Path Awareness
+The questions posed here are:

+* Are there any existing protocols/solutions that can carry path aware traffic?
+* If there are not, what would it require?

+There are several possibilities of existing protocols and solutions that may work for this purpose:

-* IPv6 in the Data Plane
+* IPv6 in the Data Plane.
+Use an IPv6 routing header as specified in 4.4. of {{RFC8200}}.
-* SCION-IP translation
+* SCION-IP translation {{SCIONIPTRLN}}
 * How can we interface with QUIC Multipath {{I-D.ietf-quic-multipath}}?

-* What are the implications for, and relations to the TAPS WG {{TAPS}}?
+And in general, with or without an existing solution, what are the implications for, and relations to the TAPS WG {{TAPS}}?

 # Implications of Path Awareness for the Transport and Application Layers